-If you’re looking for what to do in Vancouver, this post brings together 10 of the best experiences we had in the city.
+If you’re looking for things to do in Vancouver, this post brings together 10 of the best experiences we had in the city.
 Vancouver is a vibrant and multicultural city, surrounded by stunning mountains and bathed by the Pacific Ocean, offering a perfect balance between nature and urbanism.

 We visited Vancouver in June 2024, the fourth stop on our second round-the-world trip, which we started in Montreal, Canada.
 We stayed two full days in the city, which actually were three nights.
 On the day of arrival, we came from a night flight from Toronto and ended up not doing much, and on the day of departure to Mexico, we also had a very early flight.